The Most Vulnerable Software in 2016 (and Why Updates Are Fundamental)

 2. Uninstall what you don’t need and do a major spring cleaning (works in every season, not just during spring).

-3. Automate your software updates to save time and energy and remember to always, always install operating systems update as well!
+3. Automate your software updates to save time and energy and remember to always, always install operating system updates as well!

 Did you come across any issues with software vulnerabilities last year?
 Share your stories in the comments below.